 The Gussy was really smooth in the snow.
 This time I remembered to unlock the fork but it almost seemed like it wasn't needed.
 No one has done anything with the blowdown yet.
 If someone does bring in a chainsaw I hope they cut the top piece because the larger part of the trunk would make a real nice skinny.
 I rode all the way down to the Jeep Trail and then came back up the Gussy.

-I stopped at the same vantage point on Double Secret Probation and took a picture so I could compare it to the one that I took the other day of the Gussy.
+I stopped at the same vantage point on the Unmarked and Unsanctioned Trail and took a picture so I could compare it to the one that I took the other day of the Gussy.

 I purposefully stayed off the Upper Mulikin because after the rain earlier this week and today's wet snow it's going to be really sloppy.
 I noticed some people had ridden it the previous evening and I am trying to get the word out.
 I might have to make some closure signs.
 Coming back down the mountain I took the Mr Ed Trail but stopped at this Widow Maker to make a bit of a go around and open a nice little roller on the side of the trail.
 Mr Ed turns into the Purple Nurple Trail which then runs into the Lower Mulikin trail which I followed almost all the way down.